The European trailertrain files

-The success of the RoadRailer system in the US has created a bit of a hype among European railways in the ‘80s.
+In the 1980s the success of the RoadRailer system in the US has created a bit of a hype among European railways.
 There were already a few intermodal solutions (not to mention countless concepts and prototypes, see [2]) trying to redirect freight from increasingly congested roads back onto railways, but trailer-trains offered some unique advantages over already established technologies, mainly that transshipment from road to rail could take place without cranes to lift trailers or containers onto train cars.
 Trailer-trains also promised to be highly efficient as the trailers would be considerably lighter than the equivalent railroad car and the close coupling between trailers reduces both aerodynamic drag and the length of the train.

 RoadRailer Europa